Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 3. What does BIOS load in order to start an operating system ?
 	The bootloader

-4. Fill in the blank: When someone uses a computer application, the operating system interprets the user's request and direct them to the appropriate
+4. Fill in the blank: When someone uses a computer application, the operating system interprets the user's request and direct them to the appropriate <---->
+	Components of the computers hardware

+5. What  happens when you use applications on your computers ?
+Select three answers.

+6.